MeSabya/AWS-Learning/Database/DynamoDB/InterviewQuestions.md

+## You are a solutions architect at Digital Cloud Training.
+One of your clients runs an application that writes data to a DynamoDB table.
+The client has asked you how they can implement a function that runs code in response to item level changes that take place in the DynamoDB table.
+What would you suggest to the client?

+Explanation: DynamoDB Streams help you keep or provide a list of item level changes that have taken place in the last 24 hours.
+Amazon DynamoDB is integrated with AWS Lambda so that you can create triggers, which are pieces of code that automatically respond to events in DynamoDB Streams.

+If you enable DynamoDB Streams on a table, you can associate the stream ARN with a Lambda function that you write.
+Immediately after an item in the table is modified, a new record appears in the table’s stream.
+AWS Lambda polls the stream and invokes your Lambda function synchronously when it detects new stream records.

+An event source mapping identifies a poll-based event source for a Lambda function.
+It can be either an Amazon Kinesis or DynamoDB stream.
+Event sources maintain the mapping configuration except for stream-based services (e.g., DynamoDB, Kinesis), for which the configuration is made on the Lambda side, and Lambda performs the polling.

 ## A retail organization is deploying a new application that will read and write data to a database.
 The company wants to deploy the application in three different AWS Regions in an active-active configuration.
 The databases need to replicate to keep information in sync.Which solution best meets these requirements?

 **Explanation:**